GAM-team/GAM/wiki/Chrome-Policies.md

     READ_WRITE: Allow read and write access to all external storage devices.
     READ_ONLY: Allow read only access to all external storage devices.
     DISALLOW: Do not allow read and write access to external storage devices.
+  externalStorageAllowlist: TYPE_LIST
+    Specify devices to always have read and write access.
+USB devices which are allowlisted for read and write access.
+To identify a specific device, enter colon separated hexadecimal pairs of USB Vendor Identifier and Product Identifier.

 chrome.devices.managedguest.FastPairEnabled: Fast Pair (fast Bluetooth pairing).
   fastPairEnabled: TYPE_ENUM